32-Year-Old Defensive End – Miami Dolphins

 In May of 2012, the Dolphins signed Wake to a four-year extension worth $49 million.

-Wake had two sacks and three tackles in Miami's victory over the Patriots on Sunday.
+Wake had two sacks in Miami's 37-35 win over Minnesota on Sunday.

 To instantly reveal our fantasy analysis of every player – including Cameron Wake – simply subscribe now.